 The Cache folder and the two tables it contains are also deleted.
 We can delete tables which cache tiles at any time without worries of de-synchronizing what is displayed.
 The system adjusts automatically.

-Collections of Web Servers - Check the Product Downloads page for pre-packaged project files in Release 9 / Viewer .map format that Manifold publishes which contain collections of dozens of popular web servers data sources.
-Two favorites (visit the Product Downloads page for the latest links, in case links below have changed):
+Collections of Web Servers - Check the Examples page on the Manifold web site. for pre-packaged project files in Release 9 / Viewer .map format that Manifold publishes which contain collections of dozens of popular web servers data sources.
+Two favorites from the Examples page:

 Important: Some web servers, notably TMS servers, use embedded command tokens.
 Use Manifold's custom setting to connect to those.
 See the File - Create - New Data Source topic for how to do that.

 Imageserver or Image Server? - Manifold uses two styles for image server terminology, with and without a space character, using the two styles as synonyms without any special meaning attached to one or the other.
 For historical reasons going back to prior Manifold releases the term imageserver tends to be used in programmatic contexts.
 For discussions in ordinary text the term image server tends to be used.

 File - Create - New Data Source - an absolutely key topic for connecting to many thousands of different web servers.